caprinux/LagNCrash/Writeups/Misc/Args/README.md

 As you can see, from the checksec, this file does not have a canary unlike Baby, but NX is enabled.

-We go on to read the source code, we see that the executable goes from the main() to the vuln() and takes an input with the gets call, but buffer only holds 128 bytes of input, then it returns, allowing us to overflow this input.
+We go on to read the source code, we see that the executable goes from the main() to the vuln() and takes an input with the gets call, gets call does not limit the number of bytes you can input.

+But buffer only holds 128 bytes of input, then it returns, this allows us to buffer overflow.

 Furthermore, from the win function, we can see that flag.txt is being read from fopen, and then its copied into buf with fgets, and printed with printf.